US amps up military posture in Middle East, warns against 'escalation'

 Armed factions close to Iran have threatened to attack US interests in Iraq over Washington's support for Israel.

-Multiple Iraqi bases used by US-led coalition troops have been targeted in several attacks in recent days.
+Multiple Iraqi bases used by US-led coalition troops have been targeted in attacks in recent days.

+And along Israel's northern border with Lebanon, the Israeli army traded fire with the Iran-backed militant group Hezbollah amid fears of a new front opening.

+The United States had authorised non-essential embassy personnel and their families to leave the embassy in Lebanon last week.

-Israel's military said it would intensify strikes on Hamas-controlled Gaza ahead of a planned ground invasion.
+Israel's military has said it would intensify strikes on Hamas-controlled Gaza ahead of a planned ground invasion.

-The military has pounded Gaza with relentless strikes in response to Hamas's Oct 7 attack.